genomicspark/ESCA_Unit_Scripts/demo-files/README.md

-MACS2/SICER/IDEAS peak calling demo files

-We extracted chromosome 19 peaks for demo version
+MACS2/SICER/IDEAS Peak Calling Demo Files

+This repository contains demo files for peak calling using MACS2, SICER, and IDEAS, with a focus on chromosome 19 peaks extracted for demonstration purposes.

-Please download and test the bivalent domain scripts
+Features:Bivalent Domain Scripts: Download and test scripts for identifying bivalent domains.
+BigWig Files: Included for visualization purposes.

+CDT Generation & Composite Plot Scripts: Use these to generate and analyze composite plots.

+Please download, test, and explore the provided scripts.
+Feedback and contributions are welcome!